Let’s get things straight about GCash, as misconceptions and misinformation tend to spread far and wide.

 Misconception 2: GCash is solely owned by Globe

 Under Mynt Inc, Fuse Lending was established to handle loans, while G-Xchange handled digital wallets and payments.
-Then on 2017, Ant Financial (Alibaba) came in and bought a 45% stake in the company.
-This made it so Mynt was owned three ways now by Ant Financial, Globe and Ayala Corp.
+Then in 2017, Ant Financial (Alibaba) came in and bought a 45% stake in the company.
+This made it so Mynt was owned three ways now by Ant Financial, Globe, and Ayala Corp.
+In 2021, there was another funding round, and Globe and Ant both have 35%, Bow Wave has 14%, and Ayala has 5%.
+The latest shareholders are Tech investor Itai Tsiddon and U.S. VC Amplo Ventures which hold the rest.

 When Ant Financial came in, they also brought along their Alicloud and Alipay technologies into the company.